 You’ve probably heard that Python is one of the most popular programming languages.
-Last year, Stack Overflow found that two-thirds of the developers who currently use the language love it and plan to continue doing so.
+In Stack Overflow’s 2024 Developer Survey, Python was voted the most popular language among people who are learning to code.
 But why is it so popular?
 What is it used for?

 Python is a general-purpose programming language used in just about any kind of software you can think of.
-You can use it to build websites, artificial intelligence, servers, business software, and more.
+You can use it to build websites, AI, servers, business software, and more.

 Below, we explore some of the reasons behind Python’s popularity, along with its uses and applications in different fields.
 Or, if you’d rather jump right in and start learning it right away, check out our Learn Python 3 course.